Toyota MR2: TRD2000GT

 TRD2000GT, the bodykit gives a wider, more aggressive stance.

 In 1998, Toyota Racing Development offered an official kit body conversion and tuning program for MR2 owners to transform their existing SW20 MR2 into a wide-body TRD2000GT replica car.
 This was to pay homage to the TRD2000GT wins in the GT-C Japanese racing series, since the TRD2000GT racing series cars were based on the SW20 floor pan.
 The TRD2000GT body kit widened the MR2 by a total of 4 inch.
-Prior to MR2s being fitted with the TRD2000GT body kit, TRD had its customers select which additional engine, suspension, wheel, and interior upgrades they wanted.
+Prior to MR2s being fitted with the TRD2000GT body kit, TRD had its customers select which additional engine, wheel, and interior upgrades they wanted.
 For this reason, no two TRD2000GT MR2s are alike.
 It is rumored that at least one was built to produce up to 500 bhp whereas some others had few modifications to their engines.

 In order to ensure exclusivity, a high price tag was charged and total of just 35 factory car conversions were completed by Toyota Technocraft Ltd. Each official Technocraft-converted car was made using lightweight fiberglass components (front fenders, trunk lid extension, rear quarter panels, gas door, front and rear bumpers, 3-piece wing) and re-classified as completely new cars (with their own specially numbered TRD VIN plate riveted to the body to indicate their authenticity and rarity).

 The Toyota Technocraft Ltd. TRD2000GT had a 60 mm wider front and rear track (due to the addition of wider wheels and tires).
-Virtually every car converted also had other TRD parts fitted too, including extensive changes to both the suspension and engine.
+Virtually every car converted also had other TRD parts fitted too, including extensive changes to the engine.
 Most cars left the factory making more power due to TRD bolt-ons, some cars even left the factory boasting up to 500 PS and less than 1100 kg.
 While TRD Japan only offered a small number of kits with all body parts required for third-party conversion, Toyota Technocraft Ltd. offered complete car conversions.

 Apart from the cars listed on the TRD2000GT register it is unknown how many original Toyota Technocraft Ltd. cars still exist today, but it is rumored that approximately 10 conversion kits were imported from TRD Japan into the US for conversions.
 Very little is known about these cars outside Japan.